metrorailings/OwlBlog/content/posts/week-11-best-bets.md

 ***

+##### Eagles @ _Saints (-8.5)_

+Seems odd to see the reigning Super Bowl champions be such heavy underdogs.
+But the Elo model thinks it's well-deserved.

+Frankly, I'm shocked that the sportsbooks haven't set the line even higher, considering the Saints are coming off three consecutive covers against solid competition.
+I'd honestly expect the books to set the line a little higher than usual in order to pull underdog money against such an elite team.
+Either the books are fine pricing the Saints appropriately or the spread is kept lower than usual to entice bets on a public darling in the Saints.
+If the latter is the case, that means the books are taking a chance on the Eagles here in this match.
+And that's a risky proposition in my book.

+The Eagles are far from being that team that took the league by storm last year.
+Michael Lombardi gave me some phenomenal insights in his observations about the team.
+Last season, the team was converting third downs at an unbelievable clip.
+This season, statistical regression finally reared its ugly head - Philadelphia is struggling to overcome third-down from six yards and out.
+Worse yet, the Eagles cannot run the ball, leading to their offense being one-dimensional.
+A pass-only offense is not necessarily a terrible thing so long as the quarterback has several weapons reliably catching his passes, but Philly's even lacking horses there.
+Nelson Agholor has regressed to mediocre form while Alshon Jeffery has been hampered by injury for much of the season.

+To be fair, their acquisition of Golden Tate should even things out a bit, but I honestly wonder whether that would be enough to keep pace with the league's hottest team on their home soil.

+***

+##### Panthers @ Lions

+Such a beautiful spot for the Lions here.
+Coming off three embarrassing losses, Detroit is primed to play better now that they've returned back home and their season is on the line.
+And last week's game against Chicago shows me that the team can defend against the run when it's a central focus of their defensive game plan.
+Snacks Harrison manning the nose position has brought up their rush defense a notch.

+If the Panthers cannot run the ball with reckless abandon here, Carolina may actually struggle to move the chains, let alone put up points.
+It wouldn't be a terrible bet to put some money on the Lions here, but _Marvin Jones_ will be ruled out of the game on injury.
+The offense was limped without Golden Tate, and now you take their best receiver off the field as well?
+Too risky.

+***

 ##### Cowboys @ Falcons

 The Falcons were depressing last week.
 Matt Ryan loses a step as a passer whenever he plays outside a dome.
 On top of that, that defense was carved up by Baker Mayfield and his skill players.